 Usage of moisturizers, cleansers, and other care products and treatments saw a substantial increase in 2020.
 The trend is expected to continue throughout 2021.

 Consumers used the lockdown to research new products.
 And based on data from Google Trends, the popular searches involved salicylic acid serum, hydrocolloid patches, peeling solutions, and face masks.

 The skincare market is also experiencing a demand for anti-aging care products.
 The likes of face cream, eye cream, and anti-wrinkle cream.
 (That’s a result of the urge for a youthful and beautiful appearance among consumers.)

 Chemical or natural?

 Consumers are constantly looking for eco-friendly, ethically-labeled skincare products.
 The need for cruelty-free products is consequently driving the demand for plant-based products.
-According to stats, nearly 78% of American consumersprefer fruit-sourced extracts for active ingredients in their skincare products.
+According to statistics, nearly 78% of American consumers prefer fruit-sourced extracts for active ingredients in their skincare products.
 (76% prefer honey.)

 A recent poll noted that 85% of American consumers prefer plant-based and Vitamin C-based organic ingredients in their care products.